Student Learning Outcomes

 Each graduating senior creates an academic portfolio of all salient work or projects completed while in the department.
 Department faculty review and evaluate a selection of portfolios to assess student learning.

-The Media Communication Department requires that the academic portfolio demonstrate a pattern of sustained academic growth and development of the major and minor, appropriate to the student's concentration area.
+The Mass Communications Department and Center for New Media requires that the academic portfolio demonstrate a pattern of sustained academic growth and development of the major and minor, appropriate to the student's concentration area.

 The academic portfolio should reflect the quality and level of intellectual and scholarly work undertaken by the student while in the department, relative to the qualitative, quantitative, ethical, legal and aesthetic dimensions of the field.
 The appropriateness of the content is dictated by the student's concentration area and is prescribed by the individual's advisor.